Attunewise/GPT/README.md

 #### **Add Firebase Authentication to Your Project:**
 1. In the left-hand menu, click on "Authentication" to open the Authentication section.
 2. Tap the "Get Started" Button
-3. You don't have to enable any sign-in providers as the GPT client will use custom authentication with the API key.
+3. Do not enable any sign-in providers as the GPT client will use custom authentication with the API key.

 #### **Add Firestore to Your Project:**